 The following skills are being offered by this farm.
 While you’ll get exposure to many of these areas, it is likely that not all will be covered.
 Apprentices will work to identify the skills they want to develop through a learning plan with the host farm.

 |MONITORING OF SOIL AND ECOSYSTEM HEALTH||DEVELOPING DIRECT TO CONSUMER SALES FOR FARM PRODUCE|

 Skill required of the apprentice

-Apprentices working at Richards Family Farm must have a desire to learn, be self-motivated and able to prioritize a number of tasks.
+Apprentices working at Richards Family Farm must have a desire to learn, think logically, be self-motivated and able to prioritize a number of tasks.
 Basic quad and tractor driving skills are an asset.
-Apprentices will work strenuously for extended periods of time so determination and perseverance will come in handy.
+Apprentices will work hard both mentally and physically, so determination and perseverance will come in handy.
 Apprentice must have attire for work on a farm.

 Housing, Stipend and Duration

-The apprentice will have their own camper for private accommodation.
+The apprentice will have their own camper or house on the farm for private accommodation.
 There will be accessible laundry and possibly WIFI.
 The apprentice will be invited to one meal per day with the host family.
 Some meat and vegetables will be provided when they are in season, however all other food is the apprentice’s responsibility.